bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 48°
+- 50°
-- broken clouds
+- overcast clouds
-- 78% humidity
+- 86% humidity
-- 7 mph wind
+- 9 mph wind

 No precipitation in the past 24 hours